mikhail-w/pokedex/README.md

 - Buttons for generating random Pokemon, viewing the Pokemon list, or playing the PokeFlip game.
 - Toggle between light and dark mode.
-- View your team of Pokemon you've caught.
+- View the team of Pokemon you've caught.
 ### 📖 Pokemon List

 - Displays a paginated list of all Pokemon.